-A: We were using a lot of regular Ford F250 SuperCabs for superintendents, workers, and craftsmen in the field.
+A: We are using a lot of regular Ford F250 SuperCabs for superintendents, workers, and craftsmen in the field.
 We have found that a lot of these guys are larger people and the regular cab just didn’t seem to have enough room for them and they have no room to store anything on the inside.
-And that’s one of the reasons that we’ve been transferring over the Ford F-250 Super Cab.
-Another reason we are buying the F-250 Super Cab or Extended Cab is because they have more storage in the back and the seats go back a little bit further so they can lean back.
-They are great for the larger guys.
+And that’s one of the reasons that we’ve been transferring over the Ford F250 SuperCab.
+Another reason we are buying the F250 SuperCab or Extended Cab is because they have more storage in the back and the seats go back a little bit further so they can lean back.

 A: We have used a lot of saddle boxes, which work really nice, but they take up so much of the bed it makes it difficult to put material in the back.
-The add DECKED pull-outs are a lot better in that you have a full-length bed to put plywood or whatever in, and it fits much better inside without the saddle boxes.
-And quite frankly has more storage room, it’s easier to get to everything.
+We’ve been moving toward Ford F250 with extended cabs recently so we can have storage on the inside.
+It is really common with the guys to add DECKED truck bed cargo boxes so they have a truck bed that they can store full-length material in.
+The full-length body gives them a ton of secure storage in that most of the tailgates now lock, so once the tailgate’s lock, the tools that are inside are secure.
 With the saddle boxes, you have to climb inside the bed to get to the center of the box, and it just doesn’t work very well.

 A: Typically, at a little over 100,000 miles, we’re ready to start moving on and get a new truck.
 We have one dealer we buy them through.
 We just call them up and read off what we want and they tell us how much it will cost and when it can be delivered.
-And then we start ordering all sorts of stuff to go on it, racks, toolboxes, so on and so forth.
+We start ordering all sorts of stuff to go on it, racks, toolboxes, so on and so forth.
 We get some equipment locally; some we get online.
 The racks we almost always get locally.
 As to the toolboxes, we get most of them online.

 Q: What types of trailers do the truck's tow?

-A: We typically use PJ Dump trailers, we have one on every job plus a couple that we can shuffle in when they need more of them or need to swap them out.
+A: We typically use PJ Dump Trailers, we have one on every job plus a couple that we can shuffle in when they need more of them or need to swap them out.
 So, it’s got the 2 and 5/16th ball that we were talking about on it.
 We go to an oversized upgraded jack on it because we just find that they don’t get torn up quite as often.

 It has a built-in cover so when we’re hauling something we can pull the cover back over because we never have tarps and we used to use tarps and they’re just a pain.
 It is very nice in that you can just pull it back, hook on the other end, ratchet it up and you’re done.
 One guy can do it.
 And it lifts up, so one guy can take the garbage to the dump and he can dump it without anybody there to help him unload it.Published on: January 10, 2020